(Amazon UK link) |

 There are quite a number of characters, but the most important students soon emerge with their different personalities.
 Betty, who is soon to be married, is very condescending.
 Her parents are wealthy, and care for appearances above everything else.
 Her friend Joan would quite like to study law, but is more interested in getting married.
 And in those days having a career was not compatible with marriage, in most cases.

-Then there’s Giselle, who is quite promiscuous but also very kind-hearted, and there’s Connie who’s somewhat insecure.
+Then there’s Giselle, who is somewhat promiscuous but also very kind-hearted, and there’s Connie who’s rather insecure.
 These four girls are some of the first to answer questions in Katherine’s first lecture, and they share an apartment.
 Katherine lives in a house with the elocution and poise lecturer, Nancy, who seems to spend her spare time in front of the television.

-It’s an interesting setup; Katherine is at first treated with scorn by the students, who have read all their course text books and know all the ‘answers’ - it appears at first that there is nothing left to teach.
-So Katherine introduces some new ideas - modern art, questions where the girls have to think for themselves, and decide what it is that makes something ‘art’.
+It’s an interesting setup.
+Katherine is at first treated with scorn by the students, who have read all their course text books and know all the ‘answers’.
+It appears at first that there is nothing left to teach.
+So Katherine introduces some new ideas - modern art, and questions where the girls have to think for themselves, and decide what it is that makes something ‘art’.

 Unfortunately, in doing this she comes up against the authorities, who want her to stick to the syllabus - after all, the girls are just biding their time until they can get married….